Team-Titanis/flot-separated-bars/README.md

 flot-separated-bars
 ===================

-A distinct bars plugin for flot that plays nicely with the categories plugin
+A distinct bars plugin for flot that plays nicely with the categories plugin (make sure to include this AFTER jquery.flot.categories.js!)

 Enables displaying ordered bars side-by-side.